By – Dr JV Hebbar

 Anti inflammatory (shothahara) and

-a rejuvenation, anti ageing tonic (balya rasayana).
+a rejuvenation, anti aging tonic (balya rasayana).

 Shatapushpa in enema therapy